Susan Powter

 Susan Jane Powter (born December 22, 1957) is an Australian-born American motivational speaker, nutritionist, personal trainer, and author, who rose to fame in the 1990s with her catchphrase "Stop the Insanity!", the centerpiece of her weight-loss infomercial.
 Powter has been described as a cross between Richard Simmons and Betty Friedan and "the Lenny Bruce of Wellness".

-An advocate of a whole-foods, organic, low-fat diet, and regular cardiovascular and strength-training exercise, Powter also condemned the diet industry.
+An advocate of a whole-foods, organic, low-fat diet, and regular cardiovascular and strength-training exercise, Powter also has condemned the diet industry.
 Her platinum-white close-cropped haircut, emphatic speaking manner, and habit of being barefoot while speaking in public, became trademarks of her celebrity.

 Early life

 Powter, who was born in Sydney, Australia, on December 22, 1957, immigrated to the United States at the age of 10.
 She left school in 9th grade, eventually obtaining a GED.
 In 1980, her family relocated to Dallas, Texas.
 A year later, she met her first husband, Nic Villarreal; they married in 1982 and had two sons.

 A month after giving birth to their second son, Powter discovered that Villareal had been having an affair.
 The couple separated in 1986 and Powter turned to food to alleviate her stress.
 She went from 130 pounds to 260.
 Powter turned to diet books and workout tapes and found neither to be helpful.
 She eventually managed to slim down to 114 pounds by walking and cutting out sugar and processed foods.
 In Dallas, prior to her fitness career taking off, Powter worked as a topless dancer to pay her bills.